h7ml/nakoruru/README.md

 # Nakoruru

 Nakoruru is a React Admin project that utilizes Antd and React 18 to provide a user-friendly and efficient interface for managing data.
-The project also makes use of Recoil for state management, allowing for a more streamlined and organized codebase.
+The project also makes use of zustand for state management, allowing for a more streamlined and organized codebase.

 With Nakoruru, users can easily view, create, update, and delete data, all within a sleek and modern user interface.
 The project is highly customizable and can be easily adapted to suit individual needs, making it an excellent choice for businesses and organizations of all sizes.